Attendance Policy

 Parents/carers work with schools and fulfil the legal responsibility to ensure their child attends school regularly and on time.

-• Pupils should be on the school site by 8.35am and in form for 8.40am.
-If pupils arrive after this time, they are classed as late.
+- Pupils should be on the school site (through the late gate) by 8.38am and in form for 8.40am.
+If pupils arrive after this time, they are classed as late and will receive a 20-minute detention afterschool the following day.

-• Pupils arriving after the register closes (09:55) will be marked as U
+- Pupils arriving after the register closes (09:10am) will be marked as U.

-• Afternoon registration is at 12.20pm.
-Pupils arriving after 1.15 pm will be marked U
+- Afternoon registration is at 1:50pm.
+Pupils arriving after 2:20pm will be marked as U.

 This must be done on the first day of absence and EVERY subsequent day.